A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Introduction

 \section{Introduction}

 Bayesian optimization (BO) is a popular recipe for optimizing expensive black-box functions where the goal is to find a global maximizer of the function.
-Bayesian optimization has been used for a variety of practical optimization tasks such as hyperparameter tuning for machine learning algorithms, experiment design, online advertising, and scientific discovery \citep{snoek2012practical, hernandez2017parallel, martinez2007active, parkinson2006bayesian, gonzalez2015bayesian}.
+Bayesian optimization has been used for a variety of practical optimization tasks such as hyperparameter tuning for machine learning algorithms, experiment design, online advertising, and scientific discovery \citep{snoek2012practical, hernandez2017parallel, martinez2007active, gonzalez2015bayesian, kandasamy2017query}.

 In many practical applications however, we are required to optimize multiple objectives, and moreover, these objectives tend to be competing in nature.
 For instance, consider drug discovery, where each evaluation of the functions is an in-vitro experiment and as the output of the experiment, we measure the solubility, toxicity and potency of a candidate example.
 A chemist wishes to find a molecule that has high solubility and potency, but low toxicity.
 This is an archetypal example for Bayesian optimization as the lab experiment is expensive.
 Further, drugs that are very potent are also likely to be toxic, so these two objectives are typically competing.
 Other problems include creating fast but accurate neural networks.
 While smaller neural networks are faster to evaluate, they suffer in terms of accuracy.
-Another example is maximizing financial portfolio while minimizing the risk.
-Profitable actions can be often associated with higher risk.